DeanHaycox/AzureCloudSOC/README.md

 | AzureNetworkAnalytics_CL | 0

 ## Security Controls
 For this project I have used and tried to map the following controls below.
 Some of them don't directly map.
-You will find as I did, the majority of the controls do pretty much the expact same thing, but they may differ in how they are implemented and callled.
+You will find as I did, the majority of the controls do pretty much the exact same thing, but they may differ in how they are implemented and callled.
 For example, PCI-DSS as a strict implementation of there controls.

 - NIST 800-53
 - CIS